corda/corda/docs/source/cordapp-custom-serializers.rst

  * Inherit from ``net.corda.core.serialization.SerializationCustomSerializer``
  * Provide a proxy class to transform the object to and from
  * Implement the ``toProxy`` and ``fromProxy`` methods
- * Be either included into the CorDapp Jar or made available in the class path of the running process
+ * Be either included into the CorDapp Jar or made available in the system class path of the running process

 Serializers inheriting from ``SerializationCustomSerializer`` have to implement two methods and two types.